 As mentioned above, since quality is such a high priority for our website, there are some general land-centric property requirements that must be met in order for listings to make it through the verification process.
 If the property has a structure over 800 square feet then it must have a minimum of 3 acres (this is why it must have a lot size).
 State, county, and city names should match our official naming or at the very least one of our aliases.
 Since we’ve built a map-driven experience, listings must be mappable so a valid address, parcel ID, and latitude/longitude must be provided.
 To learn more details about the property requirements see our feed specifications and in our help section, you can view our listing quality policy.

 To reiterate, in no way are we trying to tell you how to do your job.
 These are simply suggestions based on our experience.
-The intent of this list is to ensure the process goes as smooth as possible.
-Our aim is to provide land buyers with a resource of the highest quality that's targeted and streamlined.
-We hope our knowledge dealing with real estate data on a daily basis is helpful to you and ultimately aids in you achieving your fundamental goal of selling your property faster.
+The intent of this list is to ensure the process goes as smoothly as possible.
+Our aim is to provide land buyers with a resource of the highest quality land for sale that's targeted and streamlined.
+We hope our knowledge dealing with real estate data on a daily basis is helpful to you and ultimately aids in you achieving your fundamental goal of selling your land faster.